Flying days for 2025

 Committee Member - Andrew Halstead

-Minutes, President's and Secretary's Reports from the AGM
+Minutes, President, Secretary and Treasurer's Reports from the AGM

 AUSTRALIAN MEN'S SHED ASSOCIATION